thinkjs/thinkjs/packages/think-cli/README.md

 The `skipCompile` field in the metadata file should be an array containing map configuration required to generate a model from a template.

+mapping configuration can access these variables: `action`,`moduleName`, 'type'.

 Example:

 ```javascript